cwi-dis/videoLat/trunk/videoLat/README.txt

 display.

 VideoLat can take round-trip measurements, with the same system both benerating and detecting the barcodes.
-A future release will also allow asymetric measurements, using a videoLat-system on both ends.
+With two copies of videoLat running, one on each side, you can also do one-way measurements.

 If you have access to the internals of the system-under-test it is possible to take measurements there as well, because videoLat encodes the current